risinek/esp32-wifi-penetration-tool/README.md

 This setup cost me around 300 CZK (± 11.50 EUR/13.50 USD).
 Using the modul directly that costs around 80 CZK (± 3 EUR/3.5 USD) we can get to price of 160 CZK (± 6.5 EUR/7.5 USD) which makes this tool really cheap and available to almost everybody.

 ### Power consumption
-Based on [Radioshuttle - Battery-Powered ESP32](https://www.radioshuttle.de/en/media-en/tech-infos-en/battery-powered-esp32/) article, ESP32 consumes around *80-180 mA* while operating on Wi-Fi interface.
+Based on experimental measurements, ESP32 consumes around 100mA during attack executions.

 ## Contributing
 Feel free to contribute.
 Don't hestitate to refactor current code base.
 Please stick to Doxygen notation when commenting new functions and files.
 This project is mainly build for educational and demonstration purposes, so verbose documentation is welcome.